Land Matters Practice Development

 May 2025 – Dec 2026

-Land Matters addresses this gap by practically supporting two solar projects under development as well as researching and documenting lessons learnt by the communal and industry stakeholders involved in the already existing IPP projects on communal land.
+Land Matters addresses this gap by practically supporting two solar projects currently under development, while also researching and documenting lessons learnt from existing IPP projects on communal land.
+This project engages both community and industry stakeholders to better understand what has worked, what has not, and why.

-The Land Matters project integrates practice development support with broader knowledge-building activities.
+The Land Matters project integrates practice development support with broader knowledge building activities.
 This includes attention to community engagement processes, advancing benefit-sharing mechanisms, and the lease acquisition process on community-owned land.
-The project combines case study research and a facilitated practice reflection space to foster ongoing learning among stakeholders.
+It combines case study research and a facilitated practice reflection space to foster ongoing learning among stakeholders.
 Insights from these activities will inform the development of practice notes, guidance materials, and policy advocacy contributions.

 Related News